AgroDan/agrohacksstuff-content/_posts/2023-09-01-os-commands-with-python.md

 print(out.stdout.decode("utf-8"))
 ```
-> Note, adding `capture_output=True` will suppress output from being displayed the instan that `subprocess.run()` is executed.
+> Note, adding `capture_output=True` will suppress output from being displayed the instant that `subprocess.run()` is executed.
 Instead, you can access STDOUT and STDERR from the new object created in the `out` variable.
 {: .prompt-info}

 ### shell=True